 Service is available for use by all citizens within the local communities and the surrounding areas.
 WIT is especially suitable for the transportation disadvantaged, such as persons with disabilities and senior citizens.

 WIT also works with nursing homes, care centers, local rehabilitation agencies, and group homes.
-Additionally, WIT provides demand services for communities such as celebrations and economic development needs.

 The service is intended to compliment other transportation services to the community.